Life lessons from my father | Virgin

 Another lesson I learned from my father, which has greatly impacted my career, was: “If a job’s worth doing, it’s worth doing well.”
 This, one of his favourite sayings, was ingrained in me from an early age and went on to shape the Virgin ethos.

 One of the most resounding lessons I learned from my father was the importance of dreaming.
-Dad didn’t get to live out his dream to be an archaeologist; he followed in the footsteps of his father, a High Court judge.
+My dad didn’t get to live out his dream to be an archaeologist; he followed in the footsteps of his father, a High Court judge.

 Dad struggled in his career as a barrister, but instead of mourning a life he could have lived, he made sure I learned from his mistakes, giving me remarkably free rein to find my own way, and live out my dreams.
 Even when I messed up, which I have done many times throughout my life, he always stood by me; knowing that by showing me unconditional love I would become the man I was meant to be.